RossBugginsNHS/rossbuggins-public/ndc-ldn-2024/readme.md

 - todo read his esdb blog post on closing book + other links he’s going to send through
 - https://www.eventstore.com/blog/keep-your-streams-short-temporal-modelling-for-fast-reads-and-optimal-data-retention

-Went to end of what’s new in net 8
+Then went to end of what’s new in net 8

 - interceptors
 - debuggerhidden attribute 😂😂😂😂